MiguelCamarenaAlfaro/Configure-AD/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- I will create and configure the resources necessary to implement active directory.
+- Create and configure the resources necessary to implement an active directory.
 Primarily, I will be creating a client virtual machine running Windows 10 OS, and a domain controller VM running Windows Server 2022.
-- I will ensure that there is a connectivity between the client and domain controller vms through the ping command line request.
+- Ensured that there was connectivity between the client and domain controller VM through the ping command line request.
-- I will install and configure active directory on the domain controller virtual machine.
+- Installed and configured the AD on the domain controller virtual machine.
-- I will create an administrator account and an end user account in active directory and test the accounts.
+- Created an administrator account and an end-user account in AD and tested the accounts.
-- I will joing the client virtual machine to the domain that I created in Active directory.
+- Linked the client VM to the domain that I created in the AD.
-- I will set up remote desktop for non-administrative users on the client virtual machine.
+- Configured remote desktop for non-administrative users on the client virtual machine.
-- I will deploy additional users in active directory, paying special attention to configuration and test implementation by attempting to log into the client virtual maching as one of those users.
+- Deploy additional users in AD, paying special attention to configuration and test implementation by attempting to log into the client virtual machine as one of those users.

 <h2>Deployment and Configuration Steps</h2>